 NETS 9996.
 Dissertation Continuation.
 0 Hours.

 Offers experimental and theoretical work for PhD candidates.
 Requires written dissertation and final oral exam.
-Prereq.
-NETS 9990.
+May be repeated without limit.